matrix-org/matrix-spec-proposals/proposals/xxxx-server-capabilities.md

 If they are already in the room, when they send federation events they could be told somehow, unsure if this requires s-s api changes though.

+`participation` can be one of `permitted` or `ban`.
+FIXME: figure out eager ban vs lazy ban for not alerting the joining server until necessary.

 ##### `m.server.subscription` state_key: server

-This is a configuration event that uses the `m.server.is_able_to_subscribe` capability to manage the server's subscription to the event stream.
+This is a configuration event that uses the `m.server.participation` capability to manage the server's subscription to the event stream.
 It is not an authorization event.

-FIXME: This can probably be merged with `m.server.is_able_to_subscribe`, since it would be kinda the same as membership's invite where initially it is sent by someone else and this isn't seen as an issue.
+FIXME: This can probably be merged with `m.server.participation`, since it would be kinda the same as membership's invite where initially it is sent by someone else and this isn't seen as an issue.
 We have to take note to avoid force join by only allowing the sender that doesn't match to set it to `ban` and `invite`.
 Actually, I don't know about this, it doesn't feel right there's something about having this be something that isn't an auth_event that makes it more elegant.
-I'm not sure about this, since if `m.server.is_able_to_subscribe` is rewritten to be something else
+I'm not sure about this, since if `m.server.participation` is rewritten to be something else

 ### Rethinking capabilities

-Can we make capabilities such that the auth rules themselves can be repesented as events e.g. `m.server.subscription` requires the presence of `m.server.is_able_to_subscribe` with the key for the server and a field with a specific value?
+Can we make capabilities such that the auth rules themselves can be repesented as events e.g. `m.server.subscription` requires the presence of `m.server.participation` with the key for the server and a field with a specific value?
 Probably not in this MSC but it would make attenuating capabilities a lot cooler.